 - Complete your peripheral line-up with the best PC game controllers

 Our selection of the best fight sticks below offers something to all kinds of players, no matter your console or budget.
 Some of them work with the PS5 and Xbox Series X too, so you won't have to change sticks when the time comes to upgrade to a next-gen console.

 What are the best fight sticks?

-If you want the cheapest way into fight stick gaming, look to the Hori Fighting Stick Mini for a compact and well-priced offering.
+If you want the cheapest way into best fight stick gaming, look to the Hori Fighting Stick Mini for a compact and well-priced offering.
 On the other hand you want something more luxurious, try Razer's Panthera or Atrox sticks (depending on if you're team PlayStation or Xbox), Qanba's Dragon or Obsidian models, or the Victrix Pro FS.

 If you fancy customizing your stick's components or adding a custom artwork layer, then Razer's sticks are well suited to this with their easy disassembly.
 The Victrix is also convenient for swapping out buttons or the joystick, but its smart metal exterior does mean you can't change the look of the thing like you can with rival products.

-Qanba's Dragon is a great stick to choose if you only play fighting games at home.
+Qanba's Dragon is the best fight stick to choose if you only play fighting games at home.
 It feels great to use, and its heavy construction isn't such an issue if it's just sat by your couch when not in use.
 For portability, the Hori Fighting Stick Mini can't be beaten since it's just so small, but if you want to spend a little more, the Qanba Drone and Victrix Pro FS both have travel-friendly dedicated cable storage, with the Victrix also offering slots for attaching a shoulder strap if needed.